pbek/QOwnNotes/webpage/src/nl/installation/building.md

 ## Bronarchief

-U vindt bronarchieven van QOwnNotes op [QOwnNotes source archive](https://download.tuxfamily.org/qownnotes/src/).
+You will find source archives of QOwnNotes on [QOwnNotes source archive](https://download.tuxfamily.org/qownnotes/src/).

-De bronarchieven zullen als volgt toegankelijk zijn:
+The source archives will be accessible like that:

 `https://download.tuxfamily.org/qownnotes/src/qownnotes-20.10.1.tar.xz`